Skip to content

 • Industrial NIR laser exposure is a well-documented cause of retinal burns (though at power levels far exceeding therapeutic devices)

-When to Wear Eye Protection
+When Should You Wear Eye Protection?

 ScenarioEye Protection Needed?Why